jundalisay/spblist/content/en/research/hume/treatise/book-1/part-2/section-02.md

 But this latter supposition is absurd.

-> Superphysics Note: This is an attack on Descartes who went against the indivisibility of atoms.
+{{< n n="This is an attack on Descartes who went against the indivisibility of atoms.
 The error in Hume is that he is imposing a finite or limited space.
-In Cartesian Physics, spacetime is limited or has an edge, but that edge is constantly growing because the 2nd Element (spacetime particles) are constantly being divided.
+In Cartesian Physics, spacetime is limited or has an edge, but that edge is constantly growing because the 2nd Element (spacetime particles) are constantly being divided." >}}

 I clear this up by thinking of the smallest idea that I can about space.